vonhoff/CsTilenginePure/README.md

 These samples are now located at https://github.com/vonhoff/CsTilenginePure.Samples.

 ## Basic program
-The following program requires assets from https://github.com/vonhoff/CsTilenginePure.Samples/src/Platformer/assets.
+The following program requires assets from the [Platfomer sample](https://github.com/vonhoff/CsTilenginePure.Samples/tree/main/src/Platformer/assets).
 You need to include this directory in your binary folder to get the desired result.

 The program does the following actions:
 1. Initializes the engine with a resolution of 400x240, one layer, no sprites, and 20 animation slots.